-Miller Act Bond Claim: Miss 1 Day, Lose $8M
+Miller Act Bond Claim Deadline: Miss 1 Day, Lose $8M

 Miss the Miller Act Bond Claim deadline by a day and lose the right to recover a claim amount of over $8M.
 Sounds a bit dramatic, no?
 Perhaps.
 But the Miller Act is clear, and as one sub-subcontractor has learned, leaves little room for error.